How many times do you say “I love you” to your partner every day? More importantly, how often do you say it in their love language?

 Or perhaps your partner appreciates that you always have their morning coffee ready.
 Then you can think of other acts of service to do on a regular basis.

 Challenge yourself to engage in two small behaviors that speak your partner’s love language each and every day.
 You may be surprised by how big of a change you see in your connection to one another!

 Want to learn even more about how to make your partner feel loved?
-Seek out relationship advice from experienced couples coaches Norene Gonsiewski and Tim Higdon.
+Seek out relationship advice from experienced online couples therapists Norene Gonsiewski and Tim Higdon.